E-commerce

 What happens if I leave a draft inactive?

-For drafts created on April 1, 2025 or later, Shopify automatically deletes them after one year of inactivity; any modification resets the period.
+For drafts created on April 1, 2025 or later, Shopify automatically deletes them after one year of inactivity; any edit resets the clock.

 March 25, 2025